History

-Soo Line Community Garden is a green space and park, created and sustained by neighbors, in the high-density, racially and economically diverse neighborhood of Whittier in Minneapolis.
+Soo Line Garden is a green space and park, created and sustained by neighbors, in the high-density, racially and economically diverse neighborhood of Whittier in Minneapolis.
 The Soo Line Garden provides educational opportunities for children, fresh organic food for the neighborhood, and is a pollinator-friendly oasis and place of peace in a chaotic world.
 And it has been since 1991.

 1886 - 1987: industrial beginnings